 - Up to Eleven: The helicopter blades damage several cars and shred the underbelly of a cargo truck without slowing down.

 - Imperial Stormtrooper Marksmanship Academy: For the most part averted.
-Snowball has to keep moving and use a lot of Implausible Fencing Powers.
+Snowball has to keep moving and focus on Parrying Bullets.
 At worst, they shoot where he was a half-second ago.

 - Impossibly Cool Weapon: Dust's katana-shotgun thing in 5.

 - Invisibility Cloak: Used by a pair of Elite Mooks in 5.